clairepibs/Podium/README.md

+# RASPBERRY PI XQUARTZ SETUP - on a mac
+PI STARTUP:
+1. Open XQuartz
+2. ssh -X pi@raspberrypi.local
+3. lxsession

+If pi@raspberrypi.local does not work, to find the pi type netstat -r in terminal to get IP address (replace the raspberrypi.local with the address)

+# RASPBERRY PI SSH CONNECTION ON WINDOWS

 # BELOW ARE THE INITIAL SETUP SCRIPTS AND DIRECTIVES FOR THE PI-VNC CONNECTION
 STEP 1: Download Raspbian onto the Pi (https://www.imore.com/how-get-started-using-raspberry-pi)